CoderDojoSV/Math-Track/README.md

 3. If both A and B - this is the overlapped part of the Venn Diagram
 4. If neither A nor B - this is everything outside the circles in the Venn Diagram

+###Many ways to solve the problem

+There were two very popular ways to solve it.

+1. Using a combination of: if, else if, else if, else
+2. Using 3 if/elses

+Which way did you use?

+Try to solve it the other way!

+###Writing Psuedo Code